SOOS2908/Educational-Portfolio/README.md

 Collection of mini-projects and assignments I made, majority of which were for understanding how something works, comparing similar examples, or making generalized functions etc.

+most of these are exploratory, i.e. I play with variable factors to find optimal solutions to the problem

 <br><br><br>// ROUGH //

 Progress status - migrating assignment files from google colab to this repo<br>